Jeruzalem (film): Sequel

 In June 2016 it was announced that the Paz brothers want to film a sequel.
 The sequel will be filmed in Jerusalem and will take place ten years after the events of the first film.
 It is about a man who is trying to find his daughter that has gotten into a religious cult.

-The sequel was previously scheduled to be released on 2020, but was removed due to the COVID-19 pandemic.
-It was rescheduled to January 1, 2023.
+The sequel was previously scheduled to be released in 2020, but was postponed due to the COVID-19 pandemic.
+It was rescheduled to January 1, 2023 but it was not released.

+As of 2024, there has been no update on the sequel's development.

 Reception

-On review aggregator Rotten Tomatoes, JeruZalem holds an approval rating of 57%, based on 23 reviews, and an average rating of 5.7/10.
+On review aggregator Rotten Tomatoes, JeruZalem holds an approval rating of 56%, based on 25 reviews, with an average score of 5.6 out of 10.
 Its consensus reads, "Jeruzalems setting adds an interesting twist to this found-footage horror outing, even if the end result is still somewhat pedestrian."

-On Metacritic, the film has a weighted average score of 45 out of 100, based on 8 critics, indicating "Mixed or average reviews".
+On Metacritic, the film has a weighted average score of 45 out of 100, based on 8 critic reviews, indicating "mixed or average reviews."